 California SAF annually hosts a summer and a winter meeting; these meetings are a great chance to keep informed of natural resources issues across the state from professionals working in the field; our summer meetings are more field-based, while our winter meetings are lecture-based.
 Each include guest speakers from both the public, and private sector.

 Each meeting offers Continuing Education Credits (CEUs).
 Continuing Education credit can also be arranged by the SAF National office: SAF National Office’s website.

-Michigan State University (MSU) Forestry and The Society of American Foresters are pleased to announce our upcoming online course – ‘Physical Science of Forests, Climate Regulation, and Carbon Storage.’
+Michigan State University (MSU) Forestry and the Society of American Foresters are pleased to announce our online course – ‘Physical Science of Forests, Climate Regulation, and Carbon Storage.’

 The course is organized into five modules, including 1) Carbon Cycle and Storage, 2) Humans, the Global Carbon Cycle, and Terrestrial Sinks, 3) Forest Ecosystems and Carbon Storage, 4) Forest Ecosystem Carbon Pools and Fluxes, and 5) Disturbances and their Carbon Impact.
 The course will include presentations, quizzes, links to external resources, and suggested further reading.